 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

 Introduction: Hormone therapy is a standard treatment for hormone receptor-positive breast cancers (estrogen and/or progesterone receptor-positive cancers).
-It is not used to treat hormone receptor-negative breast cancers.
+It's not used to treat hormone receptor-negative breast cancers.